PiquelChips/DirkEngine-cpp/.github/CONTRIBUTING.md

 ## Language

-Although I do speak French, please keep this codebase in English.
+Although I do speak French, please keep this codebase in **proper** English.
+Feel free to correct people's mistakes (including myself), just be polite about it.

 ## Reporting Bugs